comprna/radian/README.md

 Nanopore direct RNA basecaller that utilises a model of mRNA language.

 Since RNA is always sequenced from the 3' to 5' direction, nanopore signals implicitly encode the nucleotide biases in mRNA.
-This basecaller uses a probabilistic model of mRNA language to guide basecalling when the signal prediction is ambiguous.
+This basecaller uses a probabilistic model of human mRNA language to guide basecalling when the signal prediction is ambiguous.
 The mRNA model is incorporated in a modified CTC beam search decoding algorithm.

 **Preprint**: https://www.biorxiv.org/content/10.1101/2022.10.19.512968v1